Looking to Plan a Los Angeles Meeting?

 • A two-year, $2.5 billion renovation is transforming Hollywood's iconic Century Plaza.
 When it opens in the summer of 2020, the rebranded Fairmont Century Plaza will offer 394 rooms and suites, 63 condominiums and, in the near future, two 46-story towers with 290 private residences.
 Perks include a variety of restaurants and bars, retail, a two-acre garden, a 14,000-square-foot spa with fitness club and rooftop

 swimming, and 23,000 square feet of meeting space, including a 1,500-seat ballroom, 13,000 square feet of prefunction space and a 120-foot LED digital media wall designed by San Francisco's Obscura Digital.

 • Mexico City-based Grupo Habita has purchased a 109-year-old brick industrial warehouse in the Arts District and is building a modern 66-room boutique hotel complemented by a restaurant and retail space, plus a rooftop pool,

 lounge and garden.
-It's slated to open in the first quarter of 2019.
+It's slated to open later in 2019.

 • Nestled among L.A.'s oldest theaters and movie palaces, chic British brand Hoxton will debut a new 174-room hotel in a transformed 1925 building that was headquarters